MERCURIO

 Comments: Created by Gerry Conway, John Buscema, and Vince Colletta.

-Profiles in the Official Handbook of the Marvel Universe I#7 and the Master Edition.
+Mercurio had profiles in the Official Handbook of the Marvel Universe I#7 and the Master Edition#7.

-Captain America III#36 perpetuates the myth that Captain America's shield is made of a synthesis of adamantium and vibranium.
+Captain America III#36 perpetuates the myth that Captain America's shield is made of a synthesis of Adamantium and Vibranium.
 That's not correct, and Kurt Busiek detailed the reasons for this in Avengers Annual 1999.
-Captain America's shield was created in 1941 by Myron MacLain, and he synthesized a steel alloy that bonded to vibranium in a process that he has never been able to duplicate.
-This material HAS been referred to as proto-adamantium, but it was not an adamantium/vibranium hybrid.
+Captain America's shield was created in 1941 by Myron MacLain, and he synthesized a steel alloy that bonded to Vibranium in a process that he has never been able to duplicate.
+This material HAS been referred to as proto-Adamantium in the original Official Handbook of the Marvel Universe, but it was not an Adamantium/Vibranium alloy.
 Adamantium was not invented by Myron MacLain until decades later, when it was first used to create Ultron (although Lord Darkwind apparently developed it in parallel of MacLain).
-The exact differences are unknown.
+The exact differences are unrevealed.

-Never really got what was supposed to be Four-Dimensional about him.
-It's just a confusing term, because he does not come from another dimension, but rather a distant planet in the Milky Way galaxy in Reality-616.
+I never really got what was supposed to be Four-Dimensional about him.
+It's just a confusing term, because he does not come from another dimension, but rather a distant planet in the Milky Way Galaxy in Reality-616.

-For some reason, despite having profiles all over the place, including different editions of the OHotMU, this has been one of the most requested profiles from the Appendix site.
-Finally, I bow to the dozens of requests.
+For some reason, despite having profiles all over the place, including different editions of the OHotMU, Mercurio had been one of the most requested profiles from the Appendix site shortly after its inception in September, 2001.
+After about 2.5 years, I completed that request.

 Thanks to Luis Dantas for pointing out Mercurio's first appearance as Sarron in Thor I#204.